 If there is more than one pair of parallel lines, additional arrow-heads will be used.
 So this picture shows that p is parallel to q and r is parallel to s.

-Congruent angles (that is, angles having the same measure or angle size) are indicated with arcs (being the curves inside the congruent angles).
+Congruent angles (that is, angles having the same measure or angle size) are indicated by matching arcs drawn inside the congruent angles.